 - Online reviews.
 The best way to know about a brand is to read the reviews on its website.
 Every credible company has its website.

 You need to go online and check what consumers have to say about the brand’s product.

 - Ingredients.
 Read the label to know about the ingredients.
 If you come across a list of synthetic ingredients, ditch the product right away.

 A quality CBD brand contains little to no chemical substances.

 - Third-Party Tests.
 An authentic CBD company always includes third-party tests that back the quality and purity of their CBD product.

 - THC concentration should comply with FDA regulations.
-If a brand sells more THC in a CBD product, avoid buying from there.
+Avoid buying from there if a brand sells more THC in a CBD product.

 We published a complete CBD buying guide with everything you should know when purchasing CBD products.

 Limited data support the benefits of CBD, giving people the freedom to come up with tons of false stories.